The last supermoon of 2023 rises this week. What to know about the 'Harvest Moon'

-The "Harvest Moon" is set to rise in the night sky this week, marking the final supermoon of 2023.
+The fourth and final supermoon of the year, the "Harvest Moon," is set to rise in the night sky Thursday evening, with peak illumination being reached in the early morning hours of Friday.

-The supermoon is expected to begin on Sept.
-28, but will reach peak illumination at 4:58 a.m.
-CT on Sept.
-29, according to The Farmer's Almanac.
+According to The Farmer's Almanac, the supermoon will be at its most visible at 4:58 a.m. local time on Friday.

 Last month, the skies saw two supermoons -- one of which was a rare sight not expected to be seen again until 2037.